RyanDaDeng/ai-laravel-be-test/README.md

 All main business logic saved in service folder.
 Since the requirement is fairly easy, we can just move all logic to conrtoller layer that could minimise the codebase.

 However, in real life, the logic could be complicated as it may require 3rd party integration or different module communications, I decoupled them for future improvements.
+Additionally, its also good for unit level testing.

 ````
 - app